abreu-dev/solid/1 - SRP/README.md

 S => SRP => Single Responsibility Principle

-"A class should have one, and only one, reason to change".
+"A class should have one, and only one, reason to change."